 Codans also started moving around more.
 Now going into 2021, we have Codans in 12 states and 4 time zones.
 We’re embracing our remote-first mentality, and we don’t plan on looking back.
 (Did we mention we’re hiring?)

-, like Dory and Pulse, became all the more important.
+All our , like Dory and Pulse, became all the more important.
 We made sure to intentionally reinforce the patterns that were inclusive and remote-friendly, and made them readily available inside our doc.
 True to form, half of our most-used templates were meetings-related, including some new favorites.
-Like this
+Like this , which keep us from soliloquizing over Zoom during Friday’s all-hands meeting.

 We maintained our culture with open communication.